kuchedav/medirec/Readme.md

 # Usage
 There are two ways to use this system in production
 ### Command Line
-The recommender can be used from the command line like this:
+The recommender can be used from the command line:
 ```bash
 ./FIT_model.py
 -pdf_path /path/to/pdf/file.pdf